TM

 Attachment Focused EMDR

-Eye Movement Desensitization and Reprocessing (EMDR) is the preeminent treatment for trauma.
+Eye Movement Desensitization and Reprocessing (EMDR) is the preeminent treatment for trauma and other types of healing.
 It moves beyond talk therapy and works at the physical level to reorganize how memories and emotional systems in the brain are organized.

 This in turn changes how your brain responds to distressing memories, bringing down the charge of emotions, and allowing you to feel safety and peace within your system.

-Attachment Focused EMDR (AF-EMDR) is an expansion of EMDR designed to go deeper than the standard EMDR protocol getting directly to the root of the problem for effective healing of multiple experiences.
+Attachment Focused EMDR (AF-EMDR) is an evidence-based somatic therapy.
+It is an expansion of EMDR designed to go deeper than the standard EMDR protocol getting directly to the root of the problem for effective healing of multiple experiences.
 This mind-body approach can be necessary to address deep or ongoing relational wounds and attachment deficits.
 It is also flexible based on the culture, gender, background and experiences of each client.

 The early bonds we form with our primary caregivers play a crucial role in our lifelong development.
 These bonds impact the safety and security we need so we can build healthy relationships as adults.
 If we don't develop secure attachments we may struggle with relationships and face mental health challenges as adults.